Tendinitis care at Chiropractic Specialty Center

 Differences Between Tendon, Muscle & Ligament

-Tendons are sources of pain and decreased mobility for millions of spine and joint patients.
+Tendons are sources of discomfort and decreased mobility for millions of spine and joint patients.
 Ligaments, tendons, and muscles are collectively known as soft tissues.
-Our tendinitis treatment is through the combined efforts of our chiropractors and physiotherapists.
+Our tendinitis care is done through the combined efforts of our chiropractors and physiotherapists.
 The care you get from our clinical teams concentrates on tendons as much as it does on muscles, ligaments, and joints.
 Their clinical importance is significant.
-In a short while, we will go over the ten things you need about tendinitis treatment in Malaysia.
+In a short while, we will go over the ten things you need about tendinitis care in Malaysia.
 However, let’s go over the differences between tendons, ligaments, and muscles.

 A tendon is a sturdy, elastic fibrous band of connective tissue at each end of a muscle.
 Tendons connect muscles to bones.
 On the other hand, ligaments attach or connect bones, forming joints.
 Ligaments are also flexible structures, but their elasticity is not as good as a tendon’s elasticity.
 Of course, muscles have the highest level of flexibility.
 The fundamental difference between tendons and ligaments is that tendons serve to move bones or structures it attaches to, while ligaments provide stability to the two connecting bones.